trevorkerney/C-Data-Structure-Libraries/TVector/README.md

 parameters:
 - index: the index at which the obj will be erased from the vector.

+### int find(const type& searched, bool sorted = false, searchingMethod& searching_method = searchingMethod::binary) const;

+Finds and returns the value referred to by searched.
+If sorted is true, the searching method provided is used.
+If false, linear search is used.

+Use this find() function when the list doesn't need to be sorted beforehand. (i.e. it either already is sorted or doesn't need to be)

+parameters:
+- searched: the object to find.
+- sorted: whether or not the list is sorted.
+- searching_method: the searching method to use if the list is sorted.

+### int find(const type& searched, const sortingMethod& sorting_method, const searchingMethod& searching_method) const;

+Sorts the vector, then finds and returns the value referred to by searched.

+Use this find() function when you want the list to be sorted beforehand to optimize the search.

+parameters:
+- searched: the object to find.
+- sorting_method: the sorting method to use.
+- searching_method: the searching method to use.

+### bool contains(const type& searched, bool sorted = false, searchingMethod& searching_method = searchingMethod::binary) const;

+Returns whether or not the vector contains the value referred to by searched.

+Use this contains() function when the list doesn't need to be sorted beforehand. (i.e. it either already is sorted or doesn't need to be)

+parameters:
+- searched: the object to find.
+- sorted: whether or not the list is sorted.
+- searching_method: the searching method to use if the list is sorted..

+### bool contains(const type& searched, const sortingMethod& sorting_method, const searchingMethod& searching_method) const;

+Returns whether or not the vector contains the value referred to by searched.

+Use this contains() function when you want the list to be sorted beforehand to optimize the search.

+parameters:
+- searched: the object to find.
+- sorting_method: the sorting method to use.
+- searching_method: the searching method to use.

 ### void sort(const sortingMethod& method = sortingMethod::quick);